Injuries In Young Athletes – What Parents Can Watch For

 Have that conversation

 It is important to be as open with your kids as possible.
 Make it a point to teach them about playing smart and to encourage proper warm-up procedures.
 By opening the door of conversation, children will be more likely to talk about their pain without fearing the possible repercussions of sitting out.
 Be sure to follow up with any major falls and blunt force blows to the body.
-Regular pre-participation physicals are also vital for sports season and renewed confidence of your child’s wellbeing.
+Regular pre-participation physicals are also vital for sports season and renewed confidence in your child’s wellbeing.